Willy Adames Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.94 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have a 4.95 team ERA that ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to allow 153 total home runs at a clip of 1.4 per game (most in baseball).
+- Nationals pitchers combine to give up the most home runs in baseball (153 total, 1.4 per game).

-- In his last time out on Thursday against the New York Mets, the right-hander went six scoreless innings while surrendering two hits.
+- The lefty last pitched on Friday against the New York Mets, when he went five innings, allowing three earned runs while giving up five hits.

+- The 24-year-old has put together a 4.42 ERA and 10.5 strikeouts per nine innings in 21 games this season, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.